Extreme-Strike Asymptotics for General Gaussian Stochastic Volatility Models: Introduction

 Modelers wishing to stick to well-known classes of processes for $X$ may then adjust the value of $\lambda _{1}$ by exploiting any available invariance properties for the desired class$.$ For example, if $X$ is standard Brownian motion, or the Brownian bridge, on $[0,T]$, we have $ \lambda _{1}=4T^{2}/\pi $ or $\lambda _{1}=T^{2}/\pi $ respectively, and these values scale quadratically with respect to a multiplicative scaling constant for $X$, beyond which an arbitrary mean value $m$ may be chosen.
 If $X$ is the mean-zero stationary OU process, we have $\lambda _{1}=\beta ^{2}/\left( \omega _{T}+\alpha ^{2}\right) $ where $\omega _{T}$ is the smallest positive solution of $2\alpha \omega \cos \left( \omega T\right) +\left( \alpha ^{2}-\omega \right) \sin \left( \omega T\right) =0$, in which case, for a fixed arbitrarily selected rate of mean reversion $\alpha $, a scaling of $\lambda _{1}$ is then equivalent to selecting the variance of $X$ , while a constant mean value $m$ can then be selected independently. \cite[ Chapter 1]{C} can be consulted for the eigenstructure of the covariance of Brownian motion and the Brownian bridge, which are classical results, and for a proof of the eigenstructure of the OU covariance (see also \cite{CP}).
 The top eigenfunctions in all three of these cases are known explicit trigonometric functions (see \cite[Chapter 1]{C}), and need to be referenced when selecting $m.$ For the OU bridge, the eigenstructure of $Q$ (equivalently known as the Karhunen-Lo\`{e}ve expansion of $Q$) was found in \cite{Co}, while in \cite{DM}, such an expansion was characterized for special Gaussian processes generated by independent pairs of exponential random variables.
-On the other hand, fractional Brownian motion and OU processes driven by fractional Brownian motion do not fall in the class of Gaussian processes for which the Karhunen-Lo\`{e}ve expansion is known explicitly.
-However, efficient numerical techniques exist to compute the eigenfunctions and eigenvalues in these cases: see \cite[Chapter 2]{C}.
-OU processes driven by fractional Brownian motion were proposed early on for option pricing, and recently analyzed in \cite{CR, CV}.
-Section \ref{NUM} illustrates how, in the case of the Stein-Stein model and of its version driven by fraction Brownian motion, the explicit, semi-explicit, or numerically accessible Karhunen-Lo\`{e}ve expansion of $X$ can be used in conjunction with the asymptotics (\ref{asymp}) for calibrating parameters.
-We find that market liquidity considerations limit the theoretical range of applicability of calibration strategies, but that significant practical results are nonetheless available.
+On the other hand, fractional Brownian motion and OU processes driven by fractional Brownian motion (also known as fOU processes) do not fall in the class of Gaussian processes for which the Karhunen-Lo\`{e} ve expansion is known explicitly.